kohlschutter/junixsocket/src/site/markdown/customarch.md

     cd junixsocket
     ( cd junixsocket-native ; mvn clean install )

+You may be able to add a custom entry to "aol.properties" (which is in junixsocket-native/src/main/nar).

+If you don't have a clang compiler installed, you may need to specify "gcc" as the compiler and linker via a Maven option:

+    mvn clean install -Djunixsocket.native.default.linkerName=gcc

+This for example helps to get junixsocket compile on sparcv9 Solaris.

 ## Step 2: Find the classifier of the native library artifact

 The classifier is the "AOL" identifier plus "-jni".
 The following script can find the available classifiers.